-We will be doing Nails, Beaks, and WING TRIMS at RED STAR STABLE monthly please call for an appointment.
+We will be doing Nails, Beaks, and WING TRIMS at RED STAR STABLE every 4 months (August, December, April) please call for an appointment.

 The fees for that are as follows: I would like to add that all moneys brought in from grooming goes into the rescue account used for daily operations.